 If you deal with heartburn, chances are you’re already familiar with TUMS, America’s number-one antacid brand (thanks to its active ingredient, calcium carbonate).
-But if you’re looking for a little extra help when it comes to fighting back against acid reflux — perhaps the kind of help that doesn’t cost anything — you may be considering the idea of home remedies.
+But if you’re looking for a little extra help when it comes to fighting back against acid reflux that causes heartburn, you may be considering the idea of home remedies including lifestyle changes.

-While it’s important to treat heartburn as soon as you feel it coming on with targeted medicine, these seven doctor-recommended home remedies may help you ease the frequency of your symptoms.
-And the best part?
-You don’t have to buy any of them!
+While it’s important to treat heartburn as soon as you feel it coming on with over the counter medicine, these seven doctor-recommended home remedies may help you ease your heartburn symptoms.

 Home Remedies to Treat Heartburn

 Raise the Head of Your Bed.
-Research has shown that raising the head of one’s bed is one of the top ways to relieve occasional heartburn, especially at night.
-Try raising the head of your bed six to eight inches, using something hard and sturdy under the bedposts.
+Research has shown1 that raising the head of one’s bed is one of the top ways to relieve occasional heartburn, especially at night.
+Try raising the head of your bed six to eight inches, using something hard and sturdy under the bedposts2.
 It’s important to note that simply sleeping on two pillows may not work in the same way.

 Ease Off the Cocktails.
-Alcohol is a common heartburn trigger, especially when combined with carbonated beverages or citrus mixers.
+Alcohol is a common heartburn trigger, especially when combined with carbonated beverages or citrus mixers7.

 Maintain a Healthy Weight.
 Both individuals who have a high body mass index (BMI), or who have recently gained weight, are at risk for heartburn8.
 While it’s always easier said than done, maintaining a healthy weight is just one of those life habits that’s beneficial for a whole host of reasons!